junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 }
 ```

 Now we have everything we need for a functioning VDOM!

-We could optimize it by using string keys for lists of elements like React, enabling us to re-use perfectly good DOM nodes when list items are re-ordered, instead of throwing them out and completely re-building them just because they're in a different index position, but that's another exercise for you, my dear reader.
+We could of course optimize our algorithm.
+For example, using string keys for lists of elements like React does would enable us to re-use perfectly good DOM nodes when sibling nodes are re-ordered, instead of throwing them out and completely re-building them just because they're in a different index position.

+Another optimization React uses is that it updates attributes/properties atomically when possible, rather than re-rendering the entire DOM node every time a property changes.

+I'll leave these optimizations as another exercise for you.

-The only thing left now is to make it do something.
+The only thing left now is to make our VDOM do something interesting.

 ## To-Do or Not To-Do

 Let's do to-do.
 We'll keep it traditional.

-Since we've just written a minimal VDOM, we don't have any of the fancy fluff like state, form inputs, or update handling that a "real" front-end library or framework might provide, so we'll have to get our hands dirty and do some more DIY.
+Since we've only written a VDOM, we don't have any of the fancy fluff like state or update handling that a "real" front-end library or framework might provide, so we'll have to get our hands dirty and do some more DIY.

 _(Don't expect anything too amazing.
-This is about implementing a VDOM, not a whole front-end library.)_
+This is about implementing a VDOM, not a whole UI library.)_

 ```js
 // Create an app object to hold all of our internals.